Channel I/O: Channel program

 In the IBM System/360 and subsequent architectures, a channel program is a sequence of channel command words (CCWs) that are executed by the I/O channel subsystem.
 A channel program consists of one or more channel command words.
-The operating system signals the I/O channel subsystem to begin executing the channel program with an SSCH (start sub-channel) instruction.
+The operating system signals the I/O channel subsystem to begin executing the channel program with an SIO (start I/O) or SSCH (start sub-channel) instruction.
 The central processor is then free to proceed with non-I/O instructions until interrupted.
 When the channel operations are complete, the channel interrupts the central processor with an I/O interruption.
 In earlier models of the IBM mainframe line, the channel unit was an identifiable component, one for each channel.
 In modern mainframes, the channels are implemented using an independent RISC processor, the channel processor, one for all channels.
 IBM System/370 Extended Architecture and its successors replaced the earlier SIO (start I/O) and SIOF (start I/O fast release) machine instructions (System/360 and early System/370) with the SSCH (start sub-channel) instruction (ESA/370 and successors).

 Channel I/O provides considerable economies in input/output.
 For example, on IBM's Linux on IBM Z, the formatting of an entire track of a DASD requires only one channel program (and thus only one I/O instruction), but multiple channel command words (one per block).
 The program is executed by the dedicated I/O processor, while the application processor (the CPU) is free for other work.